awesomemotive/WP-Mail-SMTP/readme.txt

 Tested up to: 4.7
 Stable tag: 0.10.0

 The most popular SMTP plugin on WordPress.org.
-Trusted by over 500k users.
+Trusted by over 500k sites.

 == Description ==

-The most popular SMTP plugin on WordPress.org.
-Trusted by over 500k users.

 This plugin reconfigures the wp_mail() function to use SMTP instead of mail() and creates an options page that allows you to specify various options.